localvar/localvar/content/posts/2021-2025/full-stack-stress-test/index.en.md

 Compared to traditional testing methods, stress testing with Shadow Service has clear advantages in the following five areas:

-* **Zero code change**: everything is done via configuration, no need to modify any code and lower risks to create new bugs.
+* **Zero code change**: everything is done via configuration, no need to modify any code and lower the risks to create new bugs.
 * **Low cost**: when using cloud-based servers, the hardware resources used for testing can be applied just before the test and released immediately after the test, you only need to pay for what you need.
 * **Business logic is basically the same as the production environment**: Except for a few services that are mocked, the test system is completely consistent with the production system, avoiding inaccuracies caused by differences in business logic to the greatest extent.
 * **Test with production data**: The data of the test system and the production system are completely consistent, which ensures the reliability of the test results.